philipstubbs13/matplotlib-challenge/README.md

 ##  <a name="background"></a>Background

 For this project, I started with 2 csv files.
 Both of these files can be found [here](./data).
 One [csv file](./data/Study_results.csv) includes the study results for each mouse that took part in the study.
 It includes columns for mouse id, timepoint, tumor volume, and metastatic sites.
-The other [csv file](./data/Mouse_metadata.csv) includes information about the mice that participated in this study, such as mouse id, drug regimen, sex, age, and weight.
+The other [csv file](./data/Mouse_metadata.csv) includes metadata information about the mice that participated in this study, such as mouse id, drug regimen, sex, age, and weight.
 For this analysis, I loaded the two csv files into pandas dataframes.
 I merged these two dataframes based on the mouse id field they share to create a combined dataframe.
 I used the combined dataframe along with the pandas and matplotlib libraries to help generate the various tables and graphs needed to understand the results.

 ## <a name="insights"></a>Observations and Insights